ethereum/web3.py/docs/contributing.rst

 Our integration test suite setup lives under the ``/tests/integration`` directory.
 The integration test suite is dependent on what we call "fixtures" (not to be confused with pytest fixtures).
-These zip file fixtures, which also live in the ``/tests/integration`` directory, are configured to run the specific client we are testing against along with a genesis configuration that gives our tests some pre-determined useful objects (like unlocked, pre-loaded accounts) to be able to interact with the client when we run our tests.
+These zip file fixtures, which also live in the ``/tests/integration`` directory, is configured to run the specific client we are testing against along with a genesis configuration that gives our tests some pre-determined useful objects (like unlocked, pre-loaded accounts) to be able to interact with the client when we run our tests.

-The parent ``/integration`` directory houses some common configuration shared across all client tests, whereas the ``/go_ethereum`` directory houses common code to be shared across geth-specific provider tests.
+The parent ``/integration`` directory houses some common configurations shared across all client tests, whereas the ``/go_ethereum`` directory houses common code to be shared across geth-specific provider tests.
 Though the setup and run configurations exist across the different files within ``/tests/integration``, our integration module